iMissile/Self.Writing/Analysts/R_tools_and_links.md

 ### Бизнес-решения
+- [DataRobot](https://www.datarobot.com/).
+If it's not DataRobot, it's not Data Science.
+The world's best data scientists have built the most advanced machine learning platform ever... for you.
 - [Data Science Hero](http://datascienceheroes.com/).
 We are a new company working for the best results on Data Science projects.
 We have a mixed skill set and a lot of experience with Data Science with Big Data, we can help you get your project done.
 - [MapR](https://www.mapr.com/) is a complete distribution for Apache Hadoop that packages more than a dozen projects from the Hadoop ecosystem to provide you with a broad set of big data capabilities.
 The MapR platform not only provides enterprise-grade features such as high availability, disaster recovery, security, and full data protection but also allows Hadoop to be easily accessed as traditional network attached storage (NAS) with read-write capabilities